How Long Will Pain last After Wisdom Teeth Removal?

 - Tooth Sensitivity

-Risks and Potential Complications of Wisdom Tooth Extraction
+Risks and Complications of Wisdom Teeth Surgery

 - Sinus exposure during removal of upper wisdom tooth.
 Chances are small but considerable.
 Sinus communications normally heal and close on their own without the need for additional procedures